Fighting For Victims Of Serious Burn Injuries

-The Ohio personal injury lawyers at Crandall & Pera Law are trained to research the causes of burn injuries, and determine who may be liable.
-From our five Ohio offices in Cleveland, Chagrin Falls, Cincinnati, Columbus, and Chesterland, we prepare your case for trial at every step, and negotiate aggressively when a settlement is preferable.
+The lawyers at Crandall & Pera Law are trained to research the causes of burn injuries, and determine who may be liable.
+From our Ohio offices, we prepare your case for trial at every step, and negotiate aggressively when a settlement is preferable.

 Causes Of Burn Injuries

-A report by U.S. News and World Report states that burns are the third leading cause of home fatalities.
-Burns can also happen from vehicle accidents, work, or even in recreational activities.
-Construction workers, technicians, electrical workers, and emergency care providers are susceptible to burns.
-Children are also vulnerable to being burned because they might be unaware of the danger.
+A report by U.S. News & World Report states that burns are the third leading cause of home fatalities.
+Burns can also happen from vehicle accidents, at work or even during recreational activities.
+Construction workers, technicians, electrical workers and emergency care providers are susceptible to burn injuries.
+Children are also susceptible because they might be unaware of the danger.

 The main types of burns include:

 - Fire Burns.
-The American Burn Association also states that over 40% of admissions for burns are caused by fires.
-People can suffer fire burns from home fireplaces, ovens, and backyard barbecues.
+The American Burn Association states that over 40 percent of admissions for burns are caused by fires.
+People can suffer fire burns from home fireplaces, ovens and backyard barbecues.
 Vehicle exhaust systems are also known to cause fire burns.

 - Scalding Burns.
-Another 33% of burns are caused from scalding injuries stemming from wet or moist heat.
+Thirty three percent of burns are caused from scalding injuries stemming from wet or moist heat.
 Liquid gases and hot liquids such as overheated coffee can cause scalding burns.
 Scalding burns are especially painful and are usually confined to exposed skin.

 - Electrical Burns.
-Faulty wiring and exposure to electrical currents can cause electrical burns.
-These burns not only affect the skin but can immediately harm the internal organs.
+Faulty wiring and exposure to electric current can cause electrical burns.
+These burns not only affect the skin but can also immediately harm the internal organs.
 A rare cause of electrical burns is being struck by lightning.